 The Oregon Department of Agriculture (ODA) administers many programs that affect agriculture producers and processors.
 These programs could also affect cannabis (marijuana and hemp) production, processing, wholesale, and retail activities.

-The Oregon Health Authority (OHA) and the Oregon Liquor Control Commission (OLCC) are the lead agencies for medical and recreational marijuana, respectively.
+The Oregon Health Authority (OHA) and the Oregon Liquor and Cannabis Commission (OLCC) are the lead agencies for medical and recreational marijuana, respectively.
 ODA is the lead agency for hemp.
 Due to ODA's authorities, ODA is associated with many of the elements related to cannabis.

 Oregon Hemp Program